School-Based Health Center

 A school-based health center (SBHC) provides primary care health services and programs within a school setting.
 The goal of Merlo Station SBHC is to provide care for any and all Merlo Station HS students (including CEYP children) in need of medical and/or mental health services, regardless of insurance status.
 The NHC-Merlo Station SBHC is run by Neighborhood Health Center (NHC) within the Beaverton District's guidelines, with support from the Washington County Health Department.
 The NHC-Merlo Station SBHC is separate from the Merlo Station HS School Nurse.

 NHC will work with existing providers as needed to maintain continuity of care.
 All meetings are confidential according to HIPAA guidelines, unless there is a concern for imminent danger to self or others, in which case the student will be made aware of the need to breach confidentiality.

-Students should make an appointment ahead of time, but walk-in appointments are available.
+Students should make an appointment ahead of time

 Services Offered at the SBHC

 - Diagnosis and treatment of minor illness, minor injuries, colds, ear infections, rashes, asthma, sinus infections, and may include: limited labs, prescriptions, and handouts/information.

 - Referrals to specialty providers, i.e., dental, vision, dermatology, orthopedic, etc.